JeremyLakey/TurningMachineApi/README.md

 Install node and npm (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-Initiate a your project '''npm init'''.
+Initiate a your project `npm init`.

-Run '''npm install tm-bot-client''' to install the client.
+Run `npm install tm-bot-client` to install the client.

-Import the client to a .js file with '''const tm-client = require("tm-bot-client")'''
+Import the client to a .js file with `const tm-client = require("tm-bot-client")`

 See here for more documentation on how to use the [prebuilt node client](./documentation/client.md).